1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Basically intervened on Europe's behalf
 #### Foraker Act
  - Of 1990
- - Made sure that Puerto Rican be a Protecturate of the United States
+ - Made sure that Puerto Rican be a Protectorate of the United States
- - Had The United States have the most power in the goverment
+ - Had The United States have the most power in the government
  - US appointed governor
-Jones Act(19
+Jones Act(1917)
  - Made puerto Ricans Citizens of the United States
- - gove more power to the Local goverment
+ - give more power to the Local government
- - Puerto Ricanś governor is cermonial in the United states Spooner Act
+ - Puerto Ricanś governor is ceremonial in the United states Spooner Act
 Clayton Bulwer Treaty
 Hay Pauncefote Treaty